Unofficial Finishing Positions: Smith (21st), Hornish (23rd), McDowell (40th), Carpentier (43rd)

-Rookie of the Race: Regan Smith The most notable part of Smith’s night wasn’t so much his leading rookie finish of 21st, but rather how he got to that point.
-Soon after the drop of the green flag, the Steak-Umm Burgers Chevrolet backpedaled from its 26th place starting spot, eventually dropping a lap to leader Denny Hamlin by lap 53.
+Rookie of the Race: Smith.
+The most notable part of Smith’s night wasn’t so much his leading rookie finish of 21st, but rather how he got to that point.
+Soon after the drop of the green flag, the Steak-Umm Burgers Chevrolet backpedaled from its 26th-place starting spot, eventually dropping a lap to leader Denny Hamlin by lap 53.
 But as it turns out, falling one lap behind would only be the beginning of Smith’s problems.
-A minor scuffle with the No. 84 car ended with A.J.
-Allmendinger’s car in the spin cycle, and brought out the fourth caution of the evening shortly thereafter.
+A minor scuffle with the No. 84 car ended with AJ Allmendinger’s car in the spin cycle, and brought out the fourth caution of the evening shortly thereafter.
 Smith was able to continue with nary a scratch on his car; but further challenges still lay ahead for the young freshman.

-Just 30 laps later, however, he would become the innocent victim of another wreck once again when Allmendinger’s Red Bull Camry slid up the track in turn three, taking McDowell with him.
-“I guess the No. 84, A.J., he lost the brakes and he got in there way too hot and had no brake pedal and got into us pretty good,” explained the wrecked rookie.
+Just 30 laps later, however, he would become the innocent victim of another wreck once again when Allmendinger’s Red Bull Camry slid up the track in turn 3, taking McDowell with him.
+“I guess the No. 84, AJ, he lost the brakes and he got in there way too hot and had no brake pedal and got into us pretty good,” explained the wrecked rookie.
 “I went over there and spoke with him.
-I’m good friends with A.J., and knew he wouldn’t try anything crazy like that and just wanted to see what happened.”
-The night that looked promising early for McDowell ended in a disappointing 40th place finish.
+I’m good friends with AJ, and knew he wouldn’t try anything crazy like that and just wanted to see what happened.”
+The night that looked promising early for McDowell ended in a disappointing 40th-place finish.

-That was the Canadian’s account of the wild ride he took Saturday night when Carpentier’s Lifelock Dodge was launched into the inside wall in a chain reaction wreck that started after Yeley got into trouble heading into turn three.
+That was the Canadian’s account of the wild ride he took Saturday night when Carpentier’s Lifelock Dodge was launched into the inside wall in a chain-reaction wreck that started after Yeley got into trouble heading into turn 3.
 As if the initial impact weren’t bad enough, Carpentier was propelled right back into traffic, where he was walloped by several cars who had absolutely nowhere to go but into the No. 10 car.
-Adding insult to injury, Carpentier was running as the highest finishing rookie at the time of the wreck, and it looked like he was running well enough to keep it that way.
-Instead, a night that began with a career best starting position of fourth ended with a career worst finishing position of 43rd.
+Adding insult to injury, Carpentier was running as the highest-finishing rookie at the time of the wreck and it looked like he was running well enough to keep it that way.
+Instead, a night that began with a career-best starting position of fourth ended with a career-worst finishing position of 43rd.

-Dario Franchitti missed another week after suffering a fractured ankle at Talladega.
-The Scotsman’s return is tentatively scheduled for the Coca-Cola 600 on Memorial Day weekend; in the meantime, Sterling Marlin – who drove Franchitti’s No. 40 car from 2998-2005 – will fill in for the injured rookie next week at Darlington.
+Who Wasn’t Here?: Dario Franchitti and Jon Wood.
+Franchitti missed another week after suffering a fractured ankle at Talladega.
+The Scotsman’s return is tentatively scheduled for the Coca-Cola 600 on Memorial Day weekend; in the meantime, Sterling Marlin – who drove Franchitti’s No. 40 car from 1998-2005 – will fill in for the injured rookie next week at Darlington.
 If Franchitti isn’t ready for Charlotte and Chip Ganassi continues his trend of choosing former drivers, expect Kenny Wallace to be behind the wheel for the holiday classic.
 Remember the No. 40 Dirt Devil car, anyone?